USEPA/useeior/format_specs/Model.md

 ```

 The related `N_d` matrix provides direct + indirect impact results per dollar output that are only from the US.
-While the `N_m` matrix provides direct + indirect impact results per dollar of imported goods if a model is built with [ExternalImportFactors](ModelSpecification.md).
+The related `N_m` matrix provides direct + indirect impact results per dollar of imported goods if a model is built with [ExternalImportFactors](ModelSpecification.md).